FRRouting/frr/doc/user/ospf6d.rst

       Type-5 LSA is enabled by default.
    4. Support for NSSA Translator functionality when there are multiple NSSA ABR in an area.

+   An NSSA ABR can be configured with the `no-summary` option to prevent the advertisement of summaries into the area.
+In that case, a single Type-3 LSA containing a default route is originated into the NSSA.

 .. _ospf6-interface: